MitchStevens/uc-drone-project/README.md

 # uc-drone-project
 2020 Capstone project

-## requirements:
+## Install image
+dd

+## Log in to RPi
+- password: ubuntu
+- run
+  - `git clone github.com/MitchStevens/uc-drone-project`
+  - `cd uc-drone-project`
-- python-pip
+  - `sudo make install`
-- pip install --user python
-- pip install --user python-setuptools
-- pip install --user python-smbus
-- pip install --user tmuxp

-## wifi password
+## Install access point
+- We used the tutorial here: https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md
+- run `sudo make install-access-point`
+- After the access point is setup, connect to the new access point:
-- ssid: ubiquityrobot148D
+  - ssid: ubiquityrobot****
   - pass: robotseverywhere

+## Connecting remotely to the RPi
+- we used ssh to communicate with the drone
+- run `ssh ubuntu@ubiquityrobot.local` with password "ubuntu"

 - remember to weight the kabuki to the floor
 -  add extra battery pack
 - put additional weight to the systemg

-# Commands
-- ssh ubuntu@ubiquityrobot.local
-- pass: ubuntu

-- roslaunch kobuki_node minimal.launch
-- roslaunch kobuki_keyop keyop.launch
-- rosrun rosserial_python serial_node.py /dev/ttyUSB0